Release Date: Available now

 The Tesla Model S Plaid is available now, following Tesla's June 10 2021 'delivery event'.
-Originally the car was set to cost $119,990, but has since been subject to price increases making it $135,990.
+Following a hefty price cut, it's available to purchase for $119,000

 The Model S Plaid can be purchased directly from Tesla, with a non-refundable order fee of $100.
 Current Tesla wait times estimate delivery will happen between January and February.
-Meanwhile the standard Model S will arrive anytime between November and next June - depending on the options you get.
+Meanwhile the standard $94,990 Model S will arrive is roughly the same amount of time if you'd rather prioritize range over speed.